isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 Job Description:

 As an MK Literacy Support Coach, you will be mentoring MOE Kindergarten Educators (MKEs) and supporting them in providing literacy support (e.g., differentiated instruction) to the class and the identified children.
-You will also have the opportunity to provide feedback and make recommendations to enhance MK literacy instruction and support.
+You will also have the opportunity to provide feedback and make recommendations to enhance MK literacy instruction and support. &nbsp;

 Your key roles and responsibilities include coaching MKEs and conducting regular professional development on literacy support (developmental lesson observations and sharing sessions):